borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 -- Because of that some merchants, later private banks and then central banks started holding gold for people and gave them **certificates** of how much gold they have.
 People then used those certificates, as Claim on items, for trade and that's how **paper money** also called **banknotes** (promissory notes - [IOU](https://www.investopedia.com/terms/i/iou.asp){:target="_blank"} acronym of  *'I owe you'*) or colloquially **cash** came in existence.
 But bad side was introduction of intermediaries one needs to trust.
 And history is full of examples were that confidence was exploited for all kind of reasons, usually by creating more notes than there was gold to back it.
 It led to bankruptcy of private banks or hyperinflation by central banks, both resulted in the same outcome, people losing their savings and purchase power.
 Banks can be with Full reserves or with Fraction reserves.
 One of first central banks was [Bank of Amsterdam](https://en.wikipedia.org/wiki/Bank_of_Amsterdam){:target="_blank"} (*'Amsterdamsche Wisselbank'*) that was established back in 1609.
 Eventually most countries seized full monetary control and further development of money came to a halt.<br>

 -- **Money** is language, a linguistic and social construct, used as means of communicating value to each other.
-It is also collective and somewhat fictional story about value, with consent of majority.
+It is also collective and somewhat fictional narrative about value, with consent of majority.
 So it is not inherently valuable, we (subjectively) decide to give it merit.
 Human labour is still usually measured by working hours, so Money is also [Time, the most valuable currency](https://drtownsend.com/time-valuable-currency/){:target="_blank"} (one second lost cannot be bought back).<br>
 -- According to [Information Theory of Money](https://medium.com/the-bitcoin-times/information-theory-of-money-36247aebdfe1){:target="_blank"} prices and the market are intricately intertwined.
 Prices reflects information while Money is the measuring stick, and Information is Decentralized.
 So centralized systems have an unsolvable data problem because of lack of all necessary knowledge entire time, which results in huge capital misallocation.

 [YT - Finance: The History of Money (combined)](https://www.youtube.com/watch?v=YCN2aTlocOw){:target="_blank"}